tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 ```

 Every `*Test` class above is annotated `@Tag("slow")`, so the default fast
-Surefire lane skips them all — see § 9 for how to run them.
+Surefire lane skips them all.
+See section 9 for how to run them.
 This directory is
 the bot-quality lane, not a normal game-code regression suite; it is selected
 only by the explicit `qa-bots` profile.
 The deterministic evaluator adapter
 test remains in the fast lane, but statistical quality tests never do.